FaserF/hassio-addons/vaultwarden/MIGRATION.md

 ## Switching Back to Official

-The process is exactly the same, just reversed:
+The process is identical, just reversed:
 1. Export from Custom Add-on.
 2. Install/Start Official Add-on.
 3. Import to Official Add-on.